Tips For Living Life (February)

 Votes and Valentines

-As we approach mid-February that chunk of our attention will have given way to not forgetting any family members, friends, and sweethearts on a Monday Valentine's Day.
+As we approach mid-February that chunk of our attention will have given way to not forgetting any family members, friends, and sweethearts on a Sunday Valentine's Day.
 That will help us feel something normal is still happening in America coupled with Ground Hog Day and Presidents Day!
-It should temporarily eclipse the adults' concerns over immigration, the country's growing indebtedness, the threats from terrorists, the economy's variable barometers of jobs and Wall Street, failing schools, the treatment of veterans, income and gender inequality, racial confrontations, and federal vs. state powers.
+It should temporarily eclipse the adults' concerns over immigration, the country's growing indebtedness, the threats from terrorists, the economy's variable barometers of jobs and Wall Street, failing schools, the treatment of veterans, income and gender inequality, racial woes, and federal vs. state powers.

 For those who will be gardeners later in the year, the last half of February is the time for starting the transplants that will eventually go into their gardens.
 The seed catalogs will be hitting the mailboxes, and later success or failure will depend in part on decisions made in February.

-For those following sports, the Super Bowl will pass into history, college basketball teams will be lining up, records in hand hoping to make their case for being part of next month's March Madness tournament games, and baseball teams will be filling their rosters for spring training.
+For those following sports, the Super Bowl will pass without excitement into history, college basketball teams will be lining up, records in hand hoping to make their case for being part of next month's March Madness tournament games, and baseball teams will be filling their rosters for spring training.

-Without an extra Leap Year day this year, and with the arrival of the required tax forms along with the valentines and catalogs, Some will choose to file their federal and state taxes early to have the refunds they have awaiting their filings.
-Others will grimace at what their figures seem to indicate they will owe and then start saving to be able to pay up in April.
+Without an extra Leap Year day this year, and with the arrival of the required tax forms along with the valentines and catalogs, some will choose to file their federal and state taxes early to have the refunds they planned as a reward for their filings.
+Others will grimace at what their figures seem to indicate they will owe, and then start saving to try to pay up in April.

 With moderating weather as February draws to a close, those still sticking to their New Year's resolutions to become fit will welcome the chance to spend a little more time outdoors.
 Those dealing with Seasonal Affective Disorder will be welcoming the longer daylight hours.